Participatory Budgeting

 Logo with a stylized letter 'R' shaped like a location pin, featuring purple, light blue, teal, and lime green colors.

-At Rock Island High School and Thurgood Marshall Learning Center, students are doing something powerful: deciding how to spend real money to make their schools better.
+At Rock Island High School and Thurgood Marshall Learning Center, students did something powerful: they decided how to spend real money to make their schools better.

-It’s part of a process called Participatory Budgeting (PB), and it’s helping young people in the West End learn how to lead, speak up, and shape their community.
+It was part of a process called Participatory Budgeting (PB), and it helped young people in the West End learn how to lead, speak up, and shape their community.

 Through PB, students:

-• Come up with ideas to improve their school or community
+• Came up with ideas to improve their school or community

-• Talk with their peers to gather input
+• Talked with their peers to gather input

-• Vote on the best ideas to fund
+• Voted on the best ideas to fund

-Along the way, they build valuable skills like:
+• Along the way, they built valuable skills like:

 • Public speaking